bryson-palmer/RIDDLES-IN-THE-DARK/README.md

 * Create a an array list of villian character names to pull from at random if a user puts in an empty entry(i.e.,Smaug, Saruman, Witch-King of Angmar, and so on).

 ## <a id="attributions"></a> 📸 Attributions
-Images used in project are clip art.
+images used in project are clip art.
 Sites down bellow.

 * Gollum art from <a href="https://www.jing.fm/iclip/TTwiiJ_gollum-hobbit-clipart/">here</a>